AADR Logo

 HOUSETRAINED: Would need a schedule or doggie door

-SPECIAL NEEDS: He lost all his teeth due to a dental
+SPECIAL NEEDS: He lost all his teeth during the dental

-HOME W/ SMALL CHILDREN: no children except over the age of 12 yrs
+HOME W/ SMALL CHILDREN: No children except over the age of 12 years

 MICROCHIP BRAND and #: AVID 602-792-807